nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:

-- `view` followed by `edit 1 n/John` updates the name of the first patient information entry displayed on the screen to John.
+- `view` followed by `edit 1 n/Alex Tan` updates the name of the first patient information entry displayed on the screen to Alex Tan.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Editing a patient will overwrite the old data.